CoBeKieuKy/ITSS-Computer-Blog/README.md

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>

 ## Laravel 7 and React 16.13 boilerplate
-There are two different ways to run this demo
+There are two different ways to run this

 Please follow the guide.